johandahlberg/ansible_spark_openstack/README.md

 Setting up a stand-alone spark cluster on OpenStack
 ===================================================

-This describes how start a stand alone [Spark](http://spark.apache.org/) cluster on open stack, using two [ansible](http://www.ansible.com) playbooks.
+This describes how start a standalone [Spark](http://spark.apache.org/) cluster on open stack, using two [ansible](http://www.ansible.com) playbooks.
 This has been tested on the [Uppmax](http://www.uppmax.uu.se/) private cloud smog.

+It will install spark and hdfs, and start the required services on the nodes.
+Please note that this is a proof-of-concept implementation, and that is is not ready for use in a production setting.
+Any pull requests to improve upon this to bring it closer to a production ready state are very much appreciated.

 The open stack dymamic inventory code presented here is adapted from: https://github.com/lukaspustina/dynamic-inventory-for-ansible-with-openstack